jdbean/gitlab-ce/doc/development/testing_guide/testing_levels.md

 The actual test scenarios and steps are [part of GitLab Rails] so that they're always in-sync with the codebase.

+### Smoke tests

+Smoke tests are quick tests that may be run at any time (especially after the pre-deployment migrations).

+Much like feature tests - these tests run against the UI and ensure that basic functionality is working.

+> See [Smoke Tests](smoke.md) for more information.

 Read a separate document about [end-to-end tests](end_to_end_tests.md) to learn more.